panosnaz/SIZ_WAN_checks_API/api_wan_checks_README.md

 	- Request body: JSON payload containing the required parameters
 	- In the Headers section, the Content-Type header value must be set to application/json

+6.
-6. The script will connect to the specified device, perform health checks, and return a health check report and a show run text files in the json response.
+- The script will connect to the specified device, perform health checks, and return a health check report and a show run text files in the json response.
+- The code always checks the 'Authorization' header upon a POST API call and validates the provided token.
+- If the 'Authorization' header is present and the provided token matches `AUTH_TOKEN`, the code will proceed with processing the request.
+- Otherwise, it will return a 401 Unauthorized response with an error message.

 ### **Endpoints**